doconce/doconce_tests/testr/math_test.md

 correctly by MathJax in plain HTML, but some combinations of constructions may fail.
 Unfortunately, only a subset of what works in html MathJax also works in sphinx MathJax.
-The same is true for markdown MathJax expresions (e.g., Jupyter notebooks).
+The same is true for markdown MathJax expresions (e.g. Jupyter notebooks).
 Tests and examples are provided to illustrate what may go wrong.

 The recommendation for writing math that translates to MathJax in